 How Fed hikes affect credit card interest rates and borrowing costs

 Most credit cards have variable interest rates and those are tied to the financial institution's prime rate, which is the rate that banks charge their more creditworthy customers.
 The prime rate is based on the Fed's benchmark rate, which is the overnight rate banks charge each other to lend money in order to meet mandated reserve levels.
 When benchmark rates go up, it becomes more expensive for banks to borrow money and they pass those costs on to consumers in the form of higher interest rates on lines of credit.

 A rate hike would increase interest rates for cardholders and borrowers with variable APRs by the same amount as the Fed hike, usually within one or two billing cycles.
-While a half point increase might not spur financial ruin for borrowers with low balances, those with larger credit debts will feel the impact at time when the cost of living is already surging.
-And with the Fed expected to raise its benchmark rate to between 1.75% and 2% by year's end, that would significantly enlarge interest payments on balances.
+While a three-quarter rate increase might not spur financial ruin for borrowers with low balances, those with larger credit debts will feel the impact at time when the cost of living is already surging.
+And with the Fed expected to raise its benchmark rate to between 3.25% to 3.5% by year's end, that would significantly enlarge interest payments on balances.

 "Now is the time for those with credit card debt to focus on knocking it down," said Matt Schulz, chief credit analyst for LendingTree.
 "That debt is only going to get more expensive."

 Bankrate.com advises consumers to consider balance transfer card options to pay off their credit card debt.
 Finding a card that offers zero percent interest on balance transfers and paying off your charges within the introductory zero percent APR window is one way to eliminate your debt without interest.